-The school nurse or designated health service personnel have the responsibility to protect self, students, and staff from the transmission of infectious diseases.
+The School Building Nurse or designated health service personnel have the responsibility to protect self, students, and staff from the transmission of infectious diseases.
 Adherence to infection control procedures including "Universal Precautions" must be strictly practiced at all times.
-School nurses and other health personnel meet the criteria for occupational risk to bloodborne pathogens, and are covered by this exposure control plan.
+School Building Nurses and other health personnel meet the criteria for occupational risk to bloodborne pathogens, and are covered by this exposure control plan.